 Tax Payment Withheld

-You might be subject to estimated tax payments or backup withholding.
+Some income can make you subject to estimated tax payments or backup withholding.

 Estimated tax payments

-Income you might receive that has no taxes withheld includes:
+Income that has no taxes withheld includes:

 - Self-employment income